Bogoro

 Bogoro is a Local Government Area of Bauchi State, Nigeria.
 Its headquarters are in the town of Bogoro.
 Za’ar or Sayawa people are the majority of its inhabitants.

-It has an area of 894 km2 and a population of 84,215 at the 2006 census.
+It has an area of 834.5 sqkm and a population of 84,215 at the 2006 census.

 The postal code of the area is 741.

 Climatic Condition

 During the wet season, the temperature rarely falls below 54 °F or rises over 102 °F, whereas the dry season is partly cloudy and hot all year.